-Softbank approves remaining $22.5 billion of OpenAI investment, The Information reports
+SoftBank approves remaining $22.5 billion of OpenAI investment, the Information reports

-(Reuters) -Softbank has approved a second installment of $22.5 billion to complete its $30 billion investment in OpenAI, the Information reported on Saturday.
-The Japanese investment group's board has approved the installment as long as the artificial intelligence startup completes a corporate restructuring that would pave the way for an eventual public offering, the Information report said, citing a person with knowledge of the decision.
+(Reuters) -SoftBank has approved a second installment of $22.5 billion to complete its $30 billion investment in OpenAI, tech news website the Information reported on Saturday.
+The Japanese investment group's board has approved the installment as long as the artificial intelligence startup completes a corporate restructuring that would pave the way for an eventual public offering, the report said, citing a person with knowledge of the decision.
 Reuters could not immediately verify the report.
-(Reporting by Chandni Shah in Bengaluru; editing by Diane Craft)
+SoftBank and OpenAI did not immediately respond to a request for comment.
+The money would fill out a $41 billion financing round that was announced in April, according to the Information report.
+SoftBank had earlier agreed to fund OpenAI with $10 billion in mid-April and an additional $30 billion in December, contingent on the AI firm transitioning to a for-profit structure by the end of the year.
+However, the tech investment firm had said that if OpenAI's restructuring fails, the investment amount would drop to $20 billion.
+(Reporting by Chandni Shah in Bengaluru; Editing by Diane Craft and Matthew Lewis)

 (The article has been published through a syndicated feed.
 Except for the headline, the content has been published verbatim.
 Liability lies with original publisher.)